Can Cats Eat Bread? What You Need to Know!

 Unfortunately, when talking about all types of bread, this food becomes a huge subject.
 There are countless varieties, and the recipes and ingredients can differ between two brands of the same kind of bread.
 Bread can contain many ingredients that can be harmful to your cat.
 Some of the most dangerous include garlic, onions, chocolate, raisins, and alcohol.
 If the bread you want to feed your cat has any of these ingredients and many more, you will need to avoid it completely and choose another treat.

-Most bread is high in carbohydrates and eating too much of it can lead to weight gain.
+Most bread is high in carbohydrates, and eating too much will lead to weight gain.
 Pet obesity is out of control in the United States, with more than half of adult cats needing to shed a few pounds.
-Avoiding foods that contribute to weight gain can be an important step in keeping your pet healthy.
+Avoiding foods that contribute to weight gain without actually nourishing your cat can be an important step in keeping your pet healthy.

 Many kinds of bread are extremely high in sugar, especially the ones you see around the holidays, but even white bread can have more sugar than your cat needs.
-Sugary food can lead to dental decay in your cat as it does for humans, and it’s just as big of a problem for cats as obesity.
+Sugary food can lead to obesity and in turn, to diabetes, dental problems, arthritis, recurrent urinary infections, and dysbiosis.
 Experts suggest that 90% of cats older than 4 years old have signs of dental disease.

-Salt is another ingredient that many people may not realize is prevalent in bread, and a single piece of white bread can contain more than 300 milligrams.
+Salt is an ingredient that many people may not realize is prevalent in bread, and a single piece of white bread can contain more than 300 milligrams of sodium.
 If your cat eats too much salt, they will likely retain water.
-They can also drink more water, leading to more frequent trips to the litter box, and it may lead to other, more serious health conditions.
+They will also drink more water, leading to more frequent trips to the litter box, and it may lead to other, more serious health conditions.

 No Nutrients

-While some bread may have vitamin fortification, the vast majority don’t, which means that there are no nutrients that are helpful to your cat, and it’s eating nothing but empty calories and harmful ingredients.
+Cats need a diet based on high-quality animal proteins, and bread does not provide these, which means there are no nutrients that are helpful to your cat.
+They’re basically eating nothing but empty calories and harmful ingredients.

 Is Bread Good for My Cat?